yacov/VideoStir_player_test/README.md

-Wekast_perl_php_tc_page_gen
+VideoStir_perl_php_tc_page_gen
 ===========================

-Tool for automated creation of pages for manual testing of wekast player settings sequences
+Tool for automated creation of pages for manual testing of VideoStir player settings sequences